Tiny Houses, one small step for a man one giant leap for mankind

 So how can your tiny house be sustainable?

 Think about renewable energy systems for powering your tiny home.

 A well thought out renewable energy system can be successfully utilized to power up some or all of your electricity needs, “simply” by using new eco-friendly technologies.
 Out there exist many different technologies and systems for powering up your home while at the same time staying eco-friendly and preserving energy.

 Currently, most modern and efficient are geothermal heat pumps, solar electric systems, and electric wind systems.

 The main purpose of these new systems and technologies is to reduce your overall electricity use.
-For example, solar panels can easily absorb sun’s energy and use it to create heat or electricity, while solar hot water heaters harvest the sun’s heat and energy to warm up your home’s water supplies.
+For example, solar panels can easily absorb the sun’s energy and use it to create heat or electricity, while solar hot water heaters harvest the sun’s heat and energy to warm up your home’s water supplies.

 A small wind electric systems can be used to generate a part of your home’s electricity, and overall they are one of the most cost-efficient renewable energy systems.

 Use energy-efficient appliances.
 It is also important, although often ignored to buy adequate house appliances.
-Do a thorough research and get informed on which devices consume less water and energy.
+Do thorough research and get informed on which devices consume less water and energy.